K-avin/nodejs-authentication-boilerplate-with-email-verification/README.md

 - **User Authentication:** Implement secure user authentication using Node.js and Sequelize, providing a reliable foundation for user management.

+- **JWT Refresh Token:** Enhance security by implementing JSON Web Tokens (JWT) for authentication, and use refresh tokens to manage secure session management.
+This adds an extra layer of protection against unauthorized access.

 - **Email Verification:** Enhance security and user confirmation by incorporating email verification during the registration process.
 Users receive a verification email with a unique link to activate their accounts.

 - **Password Encryption:** Utilize strong password encryption techniques to safeguard user credentials and ensure data integrity.